 This provision applies only to candidates who are required to pay immigration fees to work and live in the U.S.

 No TBR employee may receive reimbursement more than once.

-No payment shall be made unless the employee agrees in writing to remain in the service of the institution for a period of twenty-four (24) months following the effective date his/her employment agreement, unless separated for reasons beyond his/her control and acceptable to the institution.
+No payment shall be made unless the employee agrees in writing to remain in the service of the institution for a period of twenty-four (24) months following the effective date of the employment agreement, unless separated for reasons beyond their control and acceptable to the institution.

 Reimbursement shall be in the maximum amount of $4500 and shall not exceed the employee’s actual, documented expenses.
 The allowance cannot be used to defray non-immigration-related costs or any costs not associated with the individual employee’s immigration expenses.

 Fees charged by a licensed immigration attorney retained in connection with the application;

 Fee for any application to enter the U.S.;